yichii/Legion-Wiki/src/pages/units/legnavyfrigate.md

 description: |
   The **Argonaut** is a fast, lightly armored torpedo ship designed for early-game naval control and anti-submarine warfare.

-  Its twin torpedo launchers can engage both surface and underwater threats, making it an excellent multipurpose escort for your fleet.
+  Its torpedo launchers can engage both surface and underwater threats, making it an excellent multipurpose escort for your fleet.

   **Best used for:** Early naval skirmishes and anti-sub defense
   **Avoid:** Sustained fights against heavier destroyers or coastal artillery